Sprig the Rescue Pig

 “Any child will be delighted by the sweet, timeless illustrations by Austrian illustrator Sonia Stangl, who draws the narrative skillfully across the pages, sometimes in imaginative tendrils, almost embodying the way the scent of the forest first draws Sprig out of the truck...
 When we imagine what it might be like to be someone else, even a different species, it helps build empathy.”

 -Lisa Kelsey, The Pauling Record

-“Well, let's see, we absolutely LOVE this book - the illustrations are just amazing, and we love the ending as well.”
+“We absolutely LOVE this book.
+The illustrations are just amazing, and we love the ending as well.”

 -Elisa Filka, Charlie’s Corner Bookstore